sherikwong/angular-sample-project/README.md

 Install project dependencies:
 `yarn install`

-Run from commandline
+Run from commandline (hit CTRL-C to stop)

 `yarn start`

 OR run from VS Code

 `code .`

-Click Tasks then Run
+From the menu at the top of VS Code, click Tasks, then Run

 ## Angular-CLI Basics

 #### How to create a new component

-ng g component component-name
+`ng g component component-name`